voxpelli/voxpelli.github.com/_posts/2019-10-07-use-type-script-3-7-to-generate.md

 ## How-to

-This is how I added it to a project which publishes a single `index.js` file ([bunyan-adaptor](https://github.com/voxpelli/node-bunyan-adaptor)):
+This is how I added it to a project which publishes a single `index.js` file, [bunyan-adaptor](https://github.com/voxpelli/node-bunyan-adaptor):

 ### 1. Create a new tsconfig file